-40 Additional disclosures
+37 Additional disclosures

-- A The Company has not advanced or loaned or invested funds to any person or any entity, including foreign entities (Intermediaries) with the understanding that the intermediary shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by a or on behalf of the Company (Ultimate Beneficiaries); or - (ii) provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - B The Company has not received any fund from any person or any entity, including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by a or on behalf of the Funding Party (Ultimate Beneficiaries); or - (ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - C The Company does not have any transactions and outstanding balances during the current as well previous year with Companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956. - D The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - E The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income F Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - G The Company has not been declared as willful defaulter by the bank or financial institution (as defined under Companies Act, 2013) or consortium thereof, in accordance with the guideline on willful defaulter issued by the Reserve Bank of India. - H The Company has not revalued its investment property during the year.
+- A The Company has not advanced or loaned or invested funds to any person or any entity, including foreign entities (Intermediaries) with the understanding that the intermediary shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by a or on behalf of the Company (Ultimate Beneficiaries); or - (ii) provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - B The Company has not received any fund from any person or any entity, including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by a or on behalf of the Funding Party (Ultimate Beneficiaries); or - (ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - C The Company does not have any transactions and outstanding balances during the current as well previous year with Companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956. - D The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - E The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - F The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - G The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - H The Company has not been declared as willful defaulter by the bank or financial institution (as defined under Companies Act, 2013) or consortium thereof, in accordance with the guideline on willful defaulter issued by the Reserve Bank of India.

-41 Adoption of financial statements
+38 Adoption of financial statements

-The financials have been approved by the Board of Directors on August 10, 2023 and there have been no significant events after the reporting period till such date.
+The financials have been approved by the Board of Directors on June 13, 2025 and there have been no significant events after the reporting period till such date.

-The accompanying notes, including summary of significant accounting policies and other explanatory information form an integral part of the financial statements
+The above notes, including summary of material accounting policies and other explanatory information form an integral part of the financial statements.

-For and on behalf of the Board of Directors

-SpiceJet Merchandise Private Limited
+For and on behalf of the Board of Directors Spice Let Merchandise Private Limited